LeaVerou/lea.verou.me/blog/2024/context-chips/index.md

 The lead engineer observed some of the sessions, and this was instrumental in changing his mind.
-This was not a coincidence: when engineering is unconvinced that a certain UI is worth the implementation complexity, it is often a good strategy to have them observe usability testing sessions, and helps build long-term user empathy, which makes future consensus easier too.
+This was not a coincidence: when engineering is unconvinced that a certain UI is worth the implementation complexity, it can be a good strategy to have them observe usability testing sessions.
+Not only does it help prove the value to them, it also builds long-term user empathy, which makes future consensus easier.
 Given the unfortunate lack of [HCI](https://en.wikipedia.org/wiki/Human%E2%80%93computer_interaction) prioritization in Computer Science curricula, this may even be their first exposure to usability testing.

 _All_ of my concerns about the 5-point template were brought up by participants on their own accord, repeatedly: